AplaProject/go-apla/README.md

 After that, go-genesis.exe file will appear in go-genesis directory.

-Usage and flags of go-apla.exe file are described in [documentation](http://genesiskernel.readthedocs.io/en/latest/).
+Usage and flags of go-genesis.exe file are described in [documentation](http://genesiskernel.readthedocs.io/en/latest/).

 3) Create Node 1 config.toml configuration file.
 All used network settings (IP-adresses and ports) are described in [Overview](#overview).